COMMERCIAL TERMS OF SERVICE

 3. Acceptable Use Policy.
 Customer shall comply with the terms of Spectrum’s Acceptable Use Policy (“AUP”) found at (or the applicable successor URL) and that policy is incorporated by reference into this Service Agreement.
 Customer represents and warrants that Customer has read the AUP and shall be bound by its terms as they may be amended, revised, replaced, supplemented or otherwise changed from time-to-time by Spectrum with or without notice to Customer.
 Spectrum may suspend Service immediately for any violation of the Spectrum AUP.

-4. Supplemental Managed Services.
-This subsection shall only apply if Customer purchases Spectrum’s supplemental “Managed Services.”
-The Managed Services may include software, firmware, and hardware components supplied by Spectrum or third parties and may be subject to additional terms and conditions.
-Spectrum may update the Desktop Security Service (as described in Attachment E) from time-to-time based on manufacturer-provided updates.
-SPECTRUM DOES NOT WARRANT THAT THE SUPPLEMENTAL MANAGED SERVICES, INCLUDING ANY SECURITY SERVICES, WILL MEET CUSTOMER’S REQUIREMENTS, ENABLE CUSTOMER TO COMPLY WITH ANY APPLICABLE LAWS, REGULATIONS, OR THIRD PARTY REQUIREMENTS, PREVENT UNAUTHORIZED ACCESS BY THIRD PARTIES, WILL BE UNINTERRUPTED, SECURE, OR ERROR FREE.
+4. Supplemental Managed Network Service.
+This subsection shall only apply if Customer purchases Spectrum’s supplemental “Managed Network Service.”
+The Managed Services may include software, firmware, and hardware components supplied by Spectrum or third parties.
+SPECTRUM DOES NOT WARRANT THAT THE SUPPLEMENTAL MANAGED SERVICE, INCLUDING ANY SECURITY SERVICES, WILL MEET CUSTOMER’S REQUIREMENTS, ENABLE CUSTOMER TO COMPLY WITH ANY APPLICABLE LAWS, REGULATIONS, OR THIRD PARTY REQUIREMENTS, PREVENT UNAUTHORIZED ACCESS BY THIRD PARTIES, WILL BE UNINTERRUPTED, SECURE, OR ERROR FREE.
 CUSTOMER ACKNOWLEDGES AND AGREES THAT TRANSMISSIONS OVER THE SERVICE MAY NOT BE SECURE.
 CUSTOMER WILL BE SOLELY RESPONSIBLE FOR ANY DAMAGE TO OR USE OF, WHETHER AUTHORIZED OR NOT, CUSTOMER’S OR ANY END USER’S EQUIPMENT OR ACCESS TO OR LOSS OF DATA, MATERIAL, OR TRAFFIC DURING, OR RESULTING FROM, CUSTOMER’S OR ANY END USER’S USE OF THE SERVICE, INCLUDING, WITHOUT LIMITATION, VIA SENDING OR RECEIVING, UPLOADING OR DOWNLOADING, OR OTHER TRANSMISSION OF SUCH DATA, MATERIAL, OR TRAFFIC.
 IN ADDITION, CUSTOMER ACKNOWLEDGES AND AGREES THAT SPECTRUM’S THIRD PARTY SERVICE PROVIDERS DO NOT MAKE ANY WARRANTIES TO CUSTOMER UNDER THIS SERVICE AGREEMENT, AND SPECTRUM DOES NOT MAKE ANY WARRANTIES ON BEHALF OF SUCH SERVICE PROVIDERS UNDER THIS SERVICE AGREEMENT, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY, NON-INFRINGEMENT, TITLE, FITNESS FOR A PARTICULAR PURPOSE, SYSTEM INTEGRATION, DATA ACCURACY OR QUIET ENJOYMENT.